-Coffee & Chicory is the traditional favorite of every New Orleans native.
-Coffee & Chicory blends are best enjoyed with a dose of warmed milk in the "au lait" style.
-We mix estate-grade coffees with the highest quality Belgian and French chicory to produce a traditional and distinctive flavor profile.
+Coffee & Chicory is the traditional favorite of many a New Orleans native.
+Coffee & Chicory blends are best enjoyed with a dose of warmed milk in the “au lait” style.
+We mix estate-grade coffees with the highest quality French and/or American chicory to produce a traditional and distinctive flavorful beverage.

 Chicory is the roasted and ground root of the cultivated plant species, Chicorium Intybus, subspecies Sativum.
 Common names include ‘large rooted chicory’ and ‘chicoree a café’.

-Coffee chicory is grown in many parts of the world, with the largest producers in France and South Africa..
+Coffee chicory is grown in many parts of the world, with the largest producers in France and South Africa, and now in the U.S. in the state of Nebraska.
 The root is grown and harvested much like sugar beets.The roots are pulled from the ground with specialized equipment, cut into small pieces, kiln dried, roasted, ground and packaged.

 High concentrations of the carbohydrate inulin are caramelized during roasting and converted into d-fructose (fruit sugar).
 It also contains between 4 and 6 percent protein and a small quantity of fibre.
 The caramelized fruit-sugar gives chicory its distinctive dark brown color while increasing sweetness and reducing the bitterness that is characteristic of the raw root.
 Roasted chicory contains none of the volatile oils and aromatics that are contained in roasted coffee.
 It also contains no caffeine.
 It does however yield 45 to 65% of soluble extractive matter, while coffee yields only 20 to 25%.
 This difference explains why less coffee and chicory can be brewed while still resulting in a beverage that looks (and tastes) quite strong.